unawarespecs/it-project/README.md

 ## Description

-A university project where we have to build a website for a company.
+A university project where we have to build a website for Starbucks Coffee.
 This site uses HTML, CSS and JS.

 ## Feature Checklist